World 🢖 North America 🢖 United States 🢖 Florida

 In the pristine Floridian forest near the picturesque Suwannee River hides one of the largest springs in the world – Alapaha Rise.

-This First Magnitude spring is a roughly circular, 22 m deep, and 33 by 23 m large basin.
+This first magnitude spring is a roughly circular, 22 m deep, and 33 by 23 m large basin.
 All water comes up from a single vent.
 It does not create a visible upsurge but, nevertheless, the enormous amount of water forms a fast-flowing river that after some 200 m falls into Suwannee River.

 Around the spring rise up to 10 m high limestone cliffs.
 These cliffs belong to the Suwannee Limestone formation that formed in the Early Oligocene some 30 million years ago.